 If you have neck pain and you have been diagnosed with a bulging disc in the neck, your physician may recommend rest, physical therapy, exercise, over-the-counter medications or a neck brace.
 If your symptoms don’t wane with these treatments, your physician may try a corticosteroid injection to quell inflammation of the nerve roots that are being pinched or squeezed by the bulging disc.

 If these treatments fail and your pain is so incapacitating that it is affecting your ability to work or enjoy leisure activities, then your physician may recommend traditional disc surgery.
-Open neck surgery to treat a cervical bulging disc often involves hospitalization, general anesthesia, a large incision and an extensive recovery period.
+Open neck surgery to treat a cervical bulging disc often involves hospitalization, a large incision and an extensive recovery period.

 However, you do have a more effective alternative: the innovative procedures at Laser Spine Institute.
-We offer minimally invasive procedures performed on an outpatient basis.
+We offer minimally invasive procedures that are performed on an outpatient basis.
 For more information on our procedures, contact us for a free review of your MRI or CT scan.